Katharina Krüger

 Katharina Krüger (born 3 January 1990) is a German wheelchair tennis player who competes in international level events.
-She is a three-time quarterfinalist in the Australian Open and French Open and has participated at three Summer Paralympic Games and reached the second round in the singles' events.
-She was a runner-up in the 2009 Australian Open where she partnered with Agnieszka Wysocka and lost to Korie Homan and Esther Vergeer in the final.
+In the singles she is a three-time quarterfinalist in the Australian Open and four-time quarterfinalist in the French Open.
+She has participated at three Summer Paralympic Games and reached the second round in the singles' events.
+In the doubles she was a runner-up in the 2009 Australian Open where she partnered with Agnieszka Wysocka and lost to Korie Homan and Esther Vergeer in the final.
 Krüger has used a wheelchair from an early age as she was born with spina bifida.